xloem/any-pointer/README.md

-# any-pointer
+# any_ptr
-A single-header smart pointer that wraps other kinds of smart pointers.
+A simple single-header smart pointer that wraps other kinds of smart pointers.

 ## Usage